-It appears evident at this point that users understand read permissions messages significantly better than they understand write permissions messages: Respondents correctly identified whether a read permission would be granted 79.72% of the time, whereas write permissions were only correctly identified 25.91% of the time.
+permissions messages significantly better than they understand write permissions messages: Respondents correctly identified whether a read permission would be granted 79.72% of the time, whereas write permissions were only correctly identified 25.91% of the time.

-To evaluate Null Hypothesis 3, that respondents' ability to identify which read permissions they are authorizing is no different than their ability to identify which write permissions they are authorizing, we assigned a ranking to each respondent based on the percentage of permissions they correctly identified and separated them into two groups, one for those asked about read permissions and one for those asked about write permissions.
-A Mann-Whitney U test of these two groups allows us to reject Null Hypothesis 3 with p < 0.001 and a test statistic of U = 9163.
+We assigned a ranking to each respondent based on the percentage of permissions they correctly identified and separated them into two groups, one for those asked about read permissions and one for those asked about write permissions.
+A Mann-Whitney U test of these two groups allows us to reject the null hypothesis that respondents ability to identify which read permissions they are authorizing is no different than their ability to identify which write permissions they are authorizing with p < 0.001 and a test statistic of 9163.0.